iuliaL/react-font-it/README.md

 ## React Font It

-This package is a rewrite of this one [react-font-face](https://github.com/ojdx/react-font-face) It is package for your React components in order to use custom fonts, icon fonts or Google imported fonts.
+This package is a rewrite of this one [react-font-face](https://github.com/ojdx/react-font-face).
+It is a package for your React components in order to use custom fonts, icon fonts or Google imported fonts.
 It uses [react-helmet](https://github.com/nfl/react-helmet) to inject the font-face declarations into the head of your app entry point.

 ### Usage